 If you’re one that struggles to work vegetables into your diet (isn’t that pretty much all of us?) you’re going to love this Beef and Cabbage Stir Fry.
 It’s full of vegetables and absolutely addictive.
 And the best part?
 It uses vegetables that are super inexpensive so you can know that you’re doing your body and your wallet good.
 Winning!

-I happened have a half pound of beef in my freezer leftover from my Baked Beef and Black Bean Tacos, so I used that as the meat component for the stir fry.
-Honestly, I think pork or even ground turkey would work just as well or better, and will most likely be less expensive than beef.
-You can use a whole pound of meat if you like extra protein, but I found that the half pound I had gave me just the right ratio of meat to cabbage.
+Yes, you can definitely make this cabbage stir fry recipe with other types of ground meat!
+I think pork or even ground turkey would work just as well or better, and will most likely be less expensive than beef.
+You can use a whole pound of meat if you like extra protein, but I found that the half-pound I had provided me with just the right ratio of meat to cabbage.